Japan Air Lines Flight 123: 6:27–6:34 p.m.

-6:34–6:48p.m.
+6:34–6:48 p.m.: Limited control

-Shortly before 6:34p.m., Japan Air Tokyo attempted to call the flight via the selective-calling system multiple times.
-At 6:35p.m., the flight responded, with the flight engineer handling communications to the company.
-The company stated that they had been monitoring the emergency, and had stopped working, replied that they believed the R-5 door was broken and were making an emergency descent.
+At 6:35 p.m. the flight engineer responded for the first time to multiple calls from Japan Air Tokyo via the SELCAL (selective-calling) system.
+Having just been informed about the inoperative oxygen masks, the flight engineer voiced the (erroneous) assumption that the R-5 door was broken and informed the company that they were making an emergency descent.
 Japan Air Tokyo asked if they intended to return to Haneda, to which the flight engineer responded that they were making an emergency descent, and to continue to monitor them.

-Eventually, the pilots were able to control of the aircraft by adjusting engine thrust, and in doing so, they were able to dampen the phugoid cycle and somewhat stabilize their altitude.
-Suppressing the Dutch roll was another matter, as the engines cannot respond quickly enough to counter the Dutch roll.
-According to the accident report, "Suppressing of Dutch roll mode by use of the differential thrust between the right and left engines is estimated practically impossible for a pilot."
-Shortly after 6:40 p.m., the landing gear was lowered in an attempt to damp the phugoid cycles and Dutch rolls further, and to attempt to decrease the aircraft's airspeed to descend.
+Eventually, the pilots regained limited control of the aircraft by adjusting engine thrust.
+In doing so, they dampened the phugoid cycle and somewhat stabilised their altitude.
+However, given jet engines' inertia and the resulting response time (to changes in throttle), "[s]uppressing of Dutch roll mode by use of the differential thrust between the right and left engines is estimated practically impossible for a pilot."
+Shortly after 6:40 p.m., they lowered the landing gear using the emergency extension system in an attempt to dampen the phugoid cycles and Dutch rolls further.
 This was somewhat successful, as the phugoid cycles were dampened almost completely, and the Dutch roll was damped significantly, but lowering the gear also decreased the directional control the pilots were getting by applying power to one side of the aircraft, and the aircrew's ability to control the aircraft deteriorated.